saturncloud/flatiron-curriculum/axiuncategorized/dsc-interaction-terms-lab/README.md

 # code here
 ```

-Our $R^2$ has increased considerably!
-Let's have a look in `statsmodels` to see if this interactions are significant.
+Our $R^2$ has not increased considerably.
+Let's have a look in `statsmodels` to see if these interactions are significant.

 ```python